Skip to content

 Wellsprings

 Rabbi Yechezkel Landau (1713–1793), known as the Noda BiYehudah after his celebrated responsa collection of that name, was one of the most influential Ashkenazi authorities of the eighteenth century.
 Born in Poland, he served as rabbi of Yampol and later Prague, where he spent the last several decades of his life as chief rabbi and head of a renowned yeshiva.
 The Noda BiYehudah was renowned for his systematic approach to halakha, his mastery of Talmudic reasoning, and his willingness to address contemporary questions with both rigor and pragmatism.
-His responsa—written in two parts, one on Ḥoshen Mishpat and one on Yoreh De'ah—became standard references across Jewish communities and remain studied today.
+His responsa—issued in two editions, each arranged across all four sections of the Shulchan Aruch—became standard references across Jewish communities and remain studied today.
 He was also known for his fierce opposition to Hasidic innovations he viewed as departing from tradition, though later rabbinic tradition has often portrayed his views in more nuanced terms.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →